PeterDrake/drakepedia/software_development/iterative_development.md

 1. :star: What is the first step in iterative development?
 1. :star: Can the task list be changed after the first iteration?
 1. :star: Is it better to have many short iterations or a few long ones?
+1. :star::star: You are about to end a four-hour programming session.
+In which step of an iteration would you *not* like to be?
 ## Answers
 1. Write down a task list.
 1. Yes; indeed, it is expected.
 1. Many short iterations.
+1. Step 2 (making a change).
+Stopping here would be like a surgeon leaving the operating room with the patient open on the table.
+Performing many short iterations will give you the freedom to stop at an appropriate point when you need to stop to attend another meeting, eat, sleep, etc.